UPDATE: STICK MAN WILL BE LIVE AT LEICESTER SQUARE THEATRE, LONDON, UNTIL 26 JANUARY 2020

-A couple of years back, our little family returned to see Stick Man at the Leicester Square Theatre, London.
+A couple of years back, our little family returned to see Stick Man Live at the Leicester Square Theatre, London.
 For the third year in a row.
 I asked myself, what was it about Stick Man that made us go back to see it, year after year?

-The production, by Scamp Theatre and Watford Palace Theatre, is based on Julia Donaldson’s book (illustrated by Axel Scheffler).
+The production, originally by Scamp Theatre and Watford Palace Theatre, is based on Julia Donaldson’s book (illustrated by Axel Scheffler).
 Anyone with small children will be familiar with the colourful, idiosyncratic characters sketched out through this duo’s words and pictures.
 The Gruffalo and his child, the witch looking for Room on the Broom, and Stick Man are already mesmerising characters, perfect for visual performance.

 These characters aren’t just well-suited to the stage.
 They’ve also been made into compelling films for the small screen by Magic Light Pictures.
 As for a stage show, all that’s needed to transform Stick Man is a boost of physical theatre, some zingy props and a strong cast.
 Sally Cookson’s production had these in abundance.

 Oh, and songs.
 Benji Bower’s perky, exuberant score burrowed its earwormy way into our household from the first time we went to see the performance back in 2013.
 I was glad that it remained largely unchanged for the three years we went to see the show.

 So – what else makes Stick Man a winner, both on stage and on screen?